Quantity Theory of Money - Explained

 The Keynesian economists use a similar framework as the monetarists with little exceptions.
 The relationship between price and the money supply was staunchly rejected by John Maynard Keynes because he felt it didn't take interest rates into consideration.
 Fisher's greatest antagonist was Knut Wicksell, a Swedish economist who developed his theories in continental Europe as opposed to Fisher's in the United States and Great Britain.
 Though he agreed to the relationship between money supply and price, he argued that there will be an uneven price distortion, especially in the capital goods sector if the money supply was artificially induced through the banking system.

-References for Quantity Theory of Money
+Academic Research on the Quantity Theory of Money